COMPSCI331-2021/asg-concert/README.md

 - The five publish / subscribe tests pass as expected: **10 marks** (4 marks each for `testSubscription()` and `testSubscriptionForDifferentConcert()`, 2 marks for the other three tests combined).

+- A strategy has been employed to minimise the chance of concurrency errors such as double-bookings: **5 marks** (marks awarded varies based on the strategy chosen).

+- Domain model: **5 marks** (marks awarded varies based on your appropriate use of features such as eager vs lazy fetching & cascading, and the general quality of the domain model).
+If no `Organisation.md` file is provided then a mark of **zero** will be given for this component.

-- Code review: **10 marks** (code is understandable and well-commented; no obvious errors that may have been missed by the integration tests).
+- Code review: **5 marks** (code is understandable and well-commented; no obvious errors that may have been missed by the integration tests).
+If no `Organisation.md` file is provided then a mark of **zero** will be given for this component.

-- Teamwork: **30 marks** Clear evidence that every member in the team has contributed to the project.
+- Teamwork: **25 marks** Clear evidence that every member in the team has contributed to the project.
 This will be assessed by examining the commit logs and other information associated with your team repository.